 Summer is finally here.
 We’re all anticipating the good times ahead.
-Summer is often filled with play dates, day trips, vacations, camping, swimming, sports and plenty of down time.
+Summer is often filled with play dates, day trips, vacations, camping, swimming, sports, and plenty of downtimes.
 For some, sports and camps often another level of entertainment and engagement.
 It’s endless summer fun or down-time with peers or family.

 Yet, many of these kids will not crack a book, pick up a rake or make a bed.
 While there is an endless array of entertainment, children often are faced with no demand to be responsible in any manner.

-It seems the trend is to ensure that children get to do (mostly) what they want, and to keep them entertained.
+It seems the trend is to ensure that children get to do (mostly) what they want and to keep them entertained.
 This ‘making it easy’ approach is filled with ease and fun, and little responsibility.
-Parents seem to serve more as taxi drivers, day trip planners and ‘boredom fixers.’
+Parents seem to serve more like taxi drivers, day trip planners, and ‘boredom fixers.’

 So, what’s the problem, you may ask?
 Isn’t this what everyone else is doing?